 "And then I thought, why am I stopping?
 There's still people that don't want their cans," said Marble."So I got them another thousand and dropped that off."

-Autumn Russell-Hubert, the General Manager at Mackenzie's, said the money is a big help.
+Autumn Russell-Huber, the General Manager at Mackenzie's, said the money is a big help.

 "Everybody's just stockpiling cans, and for her to go and actually take pop cans in and collect them for Mackenzie's and other rescues, we just thought it was amazing," she said.
 "Right now with Covid, there's a lot of dogs starting to be relinquished, so that money helps us, help more dogs in need."

 Marble hasn't slowed down.
 She's continued to collect cans all over West Michigan, raising money for several other animal rescues.

 "I think probably by the end of November, I will be at [$7,000 dollars raised]," Marble explained.
 "It didn't cost me anything other than gas, of course, to pick them up."